-Of our existing debt as of June 30, 2023, \$0.7 million is due August 31, 2023, and approximately \$3 million is due March 30, 2025.
-Our operating cash flow alone may be insufficient to meet the debt obligations in full in 2023.
+Our existing debt as of September 30, 2023 is comprised of approximately \$3 million due March 30, 2025.
+Our operating cash flow alone may be insufficient to meet the debt obligations in full in 2025.
 We believe we could seek additional debt or equity financing on acceptable terms.
 We believe that our balance sheet and financial statements would support a full or partial refinancing or other appropriate modification of the current promissory notes, such as an extension or conversion to equity.
 We are confident in our ability to prudently manage our current debt on terms acceptable to us.

-Our ability to meet our capital needs in the short term will depend on many factors, including maintaining and enhancing our operating cash flow, successfully managing the transition of our recent acquisition of Yellow Folder, successfully retaining and growing our client base in the midst of global inflation and general economic uncertainty.
+Our ability to meet our capital needs in the short term will depend on many factors, including maintaining and enhancing our operating cash flow and successfully retaining and growing our client base in the midst of global inflation and general economic uncertainty.